 - Perry J. Evangelista, Michael W. Aversano, Emmanuel Koli, Aaron Brandt, Joseph Bosco, Richard Iorio, Effect of TXA on Transfusion rates following TJA: A Cost and Comparative Effectiveness Analysis.
 AOA Annual Meeting 2016

 - Michael W. Aversano, Roshan Shah, John Froelich, Stuart L. Weinstein, Samir Mehta, The AAOS Political Action Committee: How do we compare to the Trial Lawyers?
-American Academy of Orthopaedic Surgeons 2013 Conference
+American Academy of Orthopedic Surgeons 2013 Conference

 - Aversano MW, González-Giraldo E, Halpern CH, Jandali S, Low DW, Storm PB.
 Free Fibula Graft and Arteriovenous Saphenous Loop for Posterior Spinal Fusion in Irradiated Pediatric Patients.
 American Association of Neurological Surgeons 2011 Conference